 So, how exactly are politicians using Instagram to their benefit?
 Well, one pretty painfully obvious example is Donald Trump, whose Twitter and Instagram presences have gained him countless instances of free advertising and has gotten him trending several times.
 Was it always in a positive light?
 No, but advertising is advertising, and it clearly got him somewhere.
 While many politicians are known to buy Instagram followers, in this post we’ll discuss some of their more organic strategies.

 Using Donald Trump as an example, we’ll start to look at what politicians are doing to use Instagram to reach their targeted audience.

-- Advertising - A common use for Instagram is to remind people of important events, speeches, debates, or voting times.
+- Advertising – A common use for Instagram is to remind people of important events, speeches, debates, or voting times.
 Instagram is free and sees more engagement than any other website, even Facebook.
-You don't have to waste campaign funds, and you're getting free advertising with every “like” and comment.
+You don’t have to waste campaign funds, and you’re getting free advertising with every “like” and comment.
 A great way to generate more followers is to use hashtags and many recommend you use Task Ant to generate hashtags.